 In 2000, he founded HBD Venture Capitals (Here Be Dragons), a business incubator and venture capital provider, currently being managed by Knife Capital.
 The next year, he created the Shuttleworth Foundation to fund innovative leaders in society with a combination of fellowships and investments.
 As a philanthrope, and due to his passion for improving education in South Africa, he has invested millions through the Shuttleworth Foundation to improve access to and quality of education in his homeland.

-In 2002, Mark flew to the International Space Station as a member of the crew of Soyuz mission TM34, after a year of training in Star City, Russia.
-After running a campaign to promote code, science and mathematics to aspiring astronauts and other ambitious types at schools in SA, he started work on Ubuntu.
+In 2002, Mark flew to the International Space Station as a member of the crew of Soyuz mission TM34, after a year of training in Star City, Russia, for which he spent approximately £20 million of his own money.
+After running a campaign to promote code, science and mathematics to aspiring astronauts and other ambitious types at schools in South Africa, he started his work on Ubuntu.

 In March 2004, he formed Canonical Ltd, for the promotion and commercial support of free software projects, especially his brainchild, the Ubuntu operating system.
 In December 2009, he stepped down as the CEO of Canonical Ltd and resumed his position in July 2017.
 Here is a list of highlights of his journey with Linux and FOSS (Free and Open-Source Software):

 - In the 1990s, Mark participated as one of the developers of the Debian operating system.